Sujalshaw27/Banking-Management/README.md

 # Banking-Management
-Developed a banking mangement application  Using PYTHON
+Developed a streamlit-based CRUD Bank Management System using Python, JSON, and OOP